DusanSekuloski/bloxico-qa-playwright-framework/README.md

 ## Description

-This repository contains UI automation tests for NFT-TiX web application using Playwright test automation framework.
+Template repository for QA automation using Playwright framework

 ---